willymcallister/willymcallister.github.io/_articles/how-circuits-become-equations.md

 ### What is an *independent* equation?

 An equation is *linearly independent* if it *can't* be derived by *linear combinations* other equations.
 Linear combinations are when you merge two equations by adding, subtracting, or multiplying by a constant.
-There is an example in the next paragraph.
+There is an example in the next paragraph showing how in a system of KCL equations, one of them is *not* independent because it *can* be derived from other equations.

 ### How many independent equations come from KCL?